caktus/guidebook/source/margarita/upgrading.rst

 Frontend Improvements
 ---------------------

 Prepare for Calvin's frontend improvements.
-Add a *dummy* ``package.json`` which can be updated later.
+Add a *dummy* ``package.json`` in the top level of the repo which can be updated later.
 Until it is updated, the frontend improvements won't take effect:

 .. code-block:: json

    {
-     "name": "",
+     "name": "myproject",
      "version": "0.0.0",
      "description": "",
      "main": "",